Canadian Marketing Code of Ethics & Standards

 prominently display their CMA Membership plaque in their place of business; and

-include the Association logo in their marketing communications and on their websites (see also CMA’s Member Logo Use Guidelines).
+include the Association logo in their marketing communications and on their websites.

 H1 Personal Information Practices

-Marketers must promote responsible and transparent personal information management practices in a manner consistent with the provisions of the Personal Information Protection and Electronic Documents Act (Canada) as well as applicable provincial legislation and the 10 privacy principles detailed in Section J of this Code.
+Marketers must follow responsible and transparent personal information management practices consistent with federal and provincial legislation and the 10 privacy principles in Section J.

-Marketing communications must not omit material facts and must be clear, comprehensible and truthful.
-Marketers must not knowingly make a representation to a consumer or business that is false or misleading.
+Marketing communications must not omit material facts and must be clear, easy to understand and truthful.
+Marketers must not make a representation that is false or misleading in a material respect.

 H3.1 Marketers must not participate in any campaign involving the disparagement or exploitation of any person or group on the grounds of race, colour, ethnicity, religion, national origin, gender, sexual orientation, marital status or age.